-Michelle Meyer, chief economist at the MasterCard Economics Institute, said the institute’s data on consumers’ use of credit cards showed that more shoppers have resumed looking for bargains and promotional discounts.
+Michelle Meyer, chief economist at the MasterCard Economics Institute, said data on consumers’ spending shows that more shoppers have resumed looking for bargains and promotional discounts.
 That wasn’t happening a year ago, when major supply shortages led many consumers to spend freely to ensure that they could get the holiday gifts and other goods that they wanted.

 “We are seeing price discounting and we’re seeing consumers search for some of those promotions and spend around that promotion cycle,” she said.
 “I think the inflation psychology has been amazingly well contained.”